otam-mato/nodejs_mysql_web_app_jenkins_azure_devsecops/README.md

-# Jenkins Pipeline for Node.js Application Deployment on Kubernetes
+# Jenkins Pipeline for a Node.js Application Deployment on Kubernetes

 This repository contains a Jenkins pipeline script that automates the build, test, and deployment process of a Node.js application using Docker and Kubernetes.
 The pipeline is designed to run on a Linux workstation and deploy the application to a Kubernetes cluster.